wundari/CMM_model/README.md

 * `VTC_normalized`
 * `VTC_stimID`
 * `wavelet`
+---

 ### GC-Net Outputs

-Create the following directory:
+Create the following directory to run the simulation using GC-Net:

 ```
 CMM_model/Codes/Python/gcnet/results/sceneflow/monkaa/shift_1.5_median_wrt_left
 ```

-Then, move the following folders into that newly created directory:
+Then, move the following folders from the dataset into that newly created directory:

 * `checkpoint`
 * `epoch_7_iter_22601`